Early Help Offer

 What support do we offer?

-Catherine Leighton is our Designated Safeguarding Lead (DSL) and is able to carry out Early Help Assessments at school.
+Catherine Oliver is our Designated Safeguarding Lead (DSL) and is able to carry out Early Help Assessments at school.

 With the direct support of our DSL, our team of very experienced Teaching Assistants are providing additional support where needed, through regular contact with our families; this allows parents/carers to share concerns and to maintain communication between school and home on a planned, regular basis if needed, ensuring that children and families are receiving the best support possible.